 The guidelines for enrichment clusters are easy to follow.
 First and foremost, all cluster activity is directed toward the production of a product or service.
-But enrichment clusters are not minicourses.
+Enrichment clusters are not minicourses!
 There are no unit or lesson plans.
-Rather, a series of startup activities help students find and focus on a problem the majority of those in the group wants to pursue.
+Rather, a series of start-up activities help students find and focus a problem that the majority of the group wants to pursue.

-The facilitation of an enrichment cluster can be illustrated by following a group of students who started "The Video Production Co." at Torrington High School in Torrington, Conn.
+The facilitation of an enrichment cluster can be illustrated by following a group of students who started "The Video Production Company."
 Students selected this cluster because of their collective interests in the medium of video and its impact on audiences.
 The teacher who coordinated this cluster was familiar with the operation of simple video equipment and she also knew community persons who would volunteer assistance in this area.
 This cluster quickly became interdisciplinary in nature.

-Product development required that students deal with scripting, storyboarding, drama, set design and costumes, cinematography and video editing.
+Product development required that students deal with scripting, story boarding, drama, set design, and costumes, cinematography, and video editing.
 A unique feature of clusters is that everyone does not do the same thing.
-This division of labor models real-world productivity, and everyone contributes in his or her own area of specialization.
+This division of labor models real world productivity, and everyone contributes in his or her own area of specialization.
 The group is connected by a common purpose, but each person is special because of the unique contribution that he or she makes to the overall enterprise.